LawrenceMMStewart/Bayesian_Optimization/README.md

 * **Metric_Strength_Test.jl** -Experiment to see how strong the LCB metric performed for this NN (see paper)

-## Future Work (Rename and talk about folder of uncompleted stuff)
+## Future Work

-THis is the fil
+* Gaussian Processes can be made to O(nlog^2(n)) [3]
-A breif explanation of the temporal XOR and the neural network that is required for modellign this in the same way that elman  published in his paper- finding strucutre in time (cite this aws well) then have a folder with all this work dumped inside (which is the future work)
+* Utility function can be updated to IMGPO  [5]

-also cite all improvements for example O(log^2(n)) GP's
+* In the folder Builds/RNN's/Examples are the begginnigs of applying Bayesian Optimization to a reccurent neural net used to model the temporal XOR sequence.
+Hopefully this will be continued at some point in the near future.